Be The ChurchDr. Erwin W. Lutzer | April 10, 2016

 Let me give you some commands as we think about implementing all that God has done—the images we just described.
 First of all, we have to be a repentant church.
-I’ve already referred to that, but if you look at the churches of Revelations (seven of them to whom Jesus dictated letters), to five of the seven He says, “Repent.”
+I’ve already referred to that, but if you look at the churches of Revelation (seven of them, to whom Jesus dictated letters), to five of the seven He says, “Repent.”
 They should repent of their coldness of heart.
 They should repent of their immorality.
 Several churches are commanded to do that.
 They should repent of their worldliness.
 They should repent of their desire and accumulation of things—consumerism.
 We really do need to repent.

-Do you know when God sends a revival, what happens is people begin to take sin so seriously because most of us have a very high tolerance of sin?
+Do you know [what happens] when God sends a revival?
+What happens is people begin to take sin so seriously.
+Because most of us have a very high tolerance of sin.
 We can put up with an awful lot of sin in our life without getting rid of it and repenting of it.
 When God begins to work, that’s when repentance begins to happen.

-You know, during The Great Awakening here in America under Edwards (and now we’re talking about the seventeen hundreds) it is said that sailors coming across the ocean and landing here in the United States of America, even as they got into the vicinity of where God was mightily working, they already began to be convicted and fall on their knees and repent.
+You know, during The Great Awakening here in America under [Jonathan] Edwards (and now we’re talking about the 1700s) it is said that sailors coming across the ocean and landing here in the United States of America, that even as they got into the vicinity of where God was mightily working, they already began to be convicted and fall on their knees and repented.

 Second, we need to become known as a sacrificing church.
 Now I want to speak plainly at this point.
-I began this message by talking about the fact that many people would indicate, and I really do believe they are true and right, that the evangelical church in America has lost a lot of its influence, that our numbers seem to be declining, and things are perhaps going downhill.
+I began this message by talking about the fact that many people would indicate, and I really do believe they are true and right, that the evangelical church in America has lost a lot of its influence, that our numbers seem to be declining and things are, perhaps, going downhill.
 We become weaker.
 We become more absorbed with the world.
 You know, the church is supposed to be in the world like a ship is in the ocean.
 But when the ocean gets into the ship, the ship begins to go down.
-And as I’ve indicated, we need to repent because we are taking on water.
+And as I’ve indicated, we need to repent because we’re taking on water.
 But we have to become a sacrificing church.

 God loves everybody.
-Yes!
+Yes.
 Equally?
-I think so, but especially a cheerful giver, so if you come to Moody Church and you are blessed by the ministry of Moody Church, and you are encouraged, and this is where you are fed spiritually, this is where your children grow up—and if you are not investing in the ministry of Moody Church, you are the one that is losing the blessing of joy that comes to those who are generous.
+I think so, but especially a cheerful giver, so if you come to The Moody Church and you are blessed by the ministry of The Moody Church and you are encouraged and this is where you are fed spiritually, this is where your children grow up—and if you are not investing in the ministry of The Moody Church, you are the one that is losing the blessing of joy that comes to those who are generous.
 When you become generous, you have this reciprocal relationship with God, and it is developed through generosity.

-Now you know, of course, that if you are here today and you are visiting, we don’t expect you to give.
-And furthermore, let it be very clear that if you don’t know Christ as Savior, we would much prefer that you not give anything and that you receive the free gift of eternal life that He gives to all those believe—so we want to make that clear. (applause) But at the same time, once you are a member of the family and God has led you here, you should become a member and indicate your commitment.
-And you should become a joyful, cheerful giver, and you’ll be surprised at the progress that God will enable you to make in your life.
-The joy of giving!
+Now you know, of course, if you’re here today and you’re visiting, we don’t expect you to give.
+And furthermore, let it be very clear that if you don’t know Christ as Savior, we would much prefer you not give anything and that you receive the free gift of eternal life that He gives to all those who believe—so we want to make that clear. [applause] But at the same time, once you are a member of the family and God has led you here, you should become a member and indicate your commitment.
+And you should become a joyful, cheerful giver, and you’ll be surprised at the progress God will enable you to make in your life.
+The joy of giving.

 Many Christians are like a cup that is half full, trying desperately to spill over, but there’s no joy.
 We need to become a sacrificing church, sacrificing our money, sacrificing our time.
 We need to become, and we already are, thank God, a very welcoming church.

-Years ago, you know, we indicated a promise statement that we should be emphasizing more often, that Moody Church is a trusted place where anyone can connect with God and others.
-Our arms should be open to this city, open to its needs, to become that welcoming church so that people understand that we are living out what God has done in our lives.
+Years ago, you know, we indicated a promise statement we should be emphasizing more often, that “The Moody Church is a trusted place where anyone can connect with God and others.”
+Our arms should be open to this city, open to its needs, to become that welcoming church, so people understand we are living out what God has done in our lives.

-I’ll tell you that the world can out-entertain us, they can out-finance us, and they can outnumber us, but let it never be said that the world can out-love us, because the love of God is shed abroad in our hearts by the Holy Spirit who is given unto us.
-Let us remember that we should be known for our love. (applause)
+I’ll tell you the world can out-entertain us, they can out-finance us, and they can outnumber us, but let it never be said that the world can out-love us, “because the love of God is shed abroad in our hearts by the Holy Spirit who is given unto us.”
+Let us remember we should be known for our love. [applause]

 How did the early church do it?
 How did they, as such a small band, become such an influential force?
-And the answer is actually through hospitality.
+And the answer is, actually, through hospitality.
 Hospitality played a huge part.
 They had their neighbors in, they ate together, they connected together, and those became the bridges to impact their community and eventually their world.
-We have to become a very welcoming compassionate church as we already are, but we can always make progress.
+We have to become a very welcoming, compassionate church, as we already are, but we can always make progress.
 We have to become a courageous community.
+Courageous.

-When I speak about the church in culture I’ll emphasize this more, but I believe that some very dark times are coming to the church in America—dark times politically, dark times morally, and what we need to be able to think through is where we are going to draw a line in the sand.
+When I speak about the church in culture, I’ll emphasize this more, but I believe some very dark times are coming to the church in America—dark times politically, dark times morally.
+And what we need to be able to think through is where we are going to draw a line in the sand.

 Yesterday, or it was Friday I believe, Rebecca gave me a magazine about martyrdom, and in it I read this story of a woman in Syria.
-And she converted to Jesus Christ.
+She converted to Jesus Christ.
 She was brought before the authorities.
-She was seeking that she would have custody of her children, because the home was very difficult with all kinds of abuse.
+She was seeking custody of her children, because the home was very difficult with all kinds of abuse.
 And she said these words that just struck in my heart.
 She said, “If they expect me to choose between my children and Jesus, I will choose Jesus.”
-What a mother!
-What a woman!
-Thank God for people who have that kind of courage, and the day is going to come in America (It could come.) when you and I are going to need that kind of courage.
+What a mother.
+What a woman. [applause] Thank God for people who have that kind of courage, and the day is going to come in America (it could come) when you and I are going to need that kind of courage.
 And what we should be doing is teaching our young people that oftentimes the price to be faithful and true to God is a high one, and what we should do is to help them to see it is a privilege to suffer on behalf of Christ.

-At the end of this benediction time if you wish to come forward, there will be prayer partners up here and we invite you to pray with them whatever your burden may be as a believer, as an unbeliever.
-Remember this, Moody Church exists to help you walk with God.
+At the end of this benediction time, if you wish to come forward, there will be prayer partners up here and we invite you to pray with them, whatever your burden may be as a believer, as an unbeliever.
+Remember this, The Moody Church exists to help you walk with God.